Auraithm/Auraithm.github.io/README.md

 ## TL;DR

-We are excited to introduce **GTPO-Trainer**, a comprehensive, open-source training framework for Diffusion Language Models (DLLMs) that encompasses both Supervised Fine-tuning (SFT) and Reinforcement Learning (RL).
-For SFT, We adopt a high-quality mathematical dataset and utilize a random-masking strategy during SFT to boost reasoning.
-For RL, we developed **GTPO (Group Trajectory Policy Optimization)**, a novel algorithm inspired by Trace-RL and GRPO, which is specifically tailored for DLLMs and engineered for efficient, multi-node training.
-Leveraging this framework, we release Aha-8B-Instruct, an 8B model that establishes a new state-of-the-art (SOTA) of its scale.
+We introduce **GTPO-Trainer**, an open-source training framework for Diffusion Language Models (DLLMs) with SFT and RL stages.
+Using this framework, we train **Aha-8B-Instruct**, achieving state-of-the-art results at the 8B scale on mathematical reasoning benchmarks, even outperforming 32B models on most tasks.

 ## HighLights